 I rather like this post by Nancy Friedman at Fritinancy, a blog which evidently focuses on names, brands, and the writing associated with commerce.

-The particular post considers this billboard:
+The particular post considers a billboard that reads:

 And here is what Friedman says about it: